bitsensor/elastalert/README.md

     // The path to the rules folder.
     "path": "/rules"
   },

+  // The path to the rules folder containing all the rules.
+If the folder is empty a dummy file will be created to allow ElastAlert to start.
+  "templatesPath": {

+    // Whether to use a path relative to the `elastalertPath` folder.
+    "relative": true,

+    // The path to the rules folder.
+    "path": "/rule_templates"
+  },

   // The path to a folder that the server can use to store data and temporary files.